 GHG emissions and sources in the sector

 Mobile combustion is one of the sources of GHG emissions in Uganda.
 The growth of the transport sector is likely to increase emissions as the use of imported vehicles and fossil fuels continues to dominate the transport sector in the country.
-Data regarding vehicle importations by type and age is not available to determine baseline emissions from transport, nor has tailpipe testing been undertaken But based on based the 2012 per capita emissions of Kampala, the total annual emissions are Mt 2,229 from transport.
+Data regarding vehicle importations by type and age is not available to determine baseline emissions from transport, nor has tailpipe testing been undertaken.
+But based on the 2012 per capita emissions of Kampala, the total annual emissions are Mt 2,229 from transport.
 With an estimated 40% of total national vehicles in Kampala region, the estimated emissions from transport amounts to Mt 4,903.
 Global estimates of GHG reduction from improved vehicles are between 14-22%.
-The emissions will come from continued and increasing amounts of use of fossil fuels of diesel, petroleum and oil for the commuter vehicles.
+The emissions will come from continued and increasing amounts of use of fossil fuels of diesel, petrol and oil for the commuter vehicles.
 This is also based on the 2011-2012 transportation survey and GHG inventory that both forecast increased dominance of motorized transport.

 GHG emissions and sources addressed by the NAMA

 The NAMA will address carbon dioxide emissions produced through the use of light and heavy-duty vehicles.
-The source of these emissions is automotive gas oil.
+The source of these emissions is automotive gas oil (AGO)/diesel and premium motor spirit (PMS)/petrol.
 The 2013 Climate Change Policy reports that the transport sector has the highest GHG emissions of all sectors in Uganda, and the growth in vehicle ownership is causing GHG emissions in this sector to increase.

 Emission data sets/emissions information